hrefjeff/sfv_old/hitbox.md

 After a couple of days doing this should get more fluid (especially for the commonly problematic ring finger).
 I've been doing this off and on but I plan on making this more consistent.

-Also he stressed on practicing clean inputs.
+Also, he stressed on practicing clean inputs.
 So don't rush the inputs.
 If I don't get something at first, I'll slow it down and steadily increase the speed.